 In some cases, you may see physical signs of abuse.
 Perhaps bruises or soreness in places where they may have been abused.

-If the suspected victim is a child, it may take form in a rash or soreness in the genital area.
+If the suspected victim is a child, it may take the form of a rash or soreness in the genital area.

 Difficulty Performing Job